serinth/road_seg/README.md

 `model` - Model entities.
 Contains a `Point` class that you can use in your logic.
 Check out its properties.
 `snippets` - Little helpful code snippets if you want to run them individually to test stuff out, they're not part of the main app
 `util` - Various helper utilities.
 One creates a O3d point cloud and the other is for parsing the custom PLY file and its properties.

-## Challenge
-Given a set of point cloud, identify the roads and draw an ideal line segment.
-The closer the segment is to running through the middle of the road, the better the score.

-TODO: more details here on scoring and where to implement.

 ## Troubleshooting
 ### What the heck are the visualization controls?